 Keep in touch (but not too much!)

-Whether it's a phone call, a Whatsapp group chat or a letter in the post, keeping in touch with your friends and fam helps to close that gap and make you feel more part of things back home.
+Whether it's a phone call, a Whatsapp group chat or a letter in the post, keeping in touch with your friends and fam helps to close that gap and make you feel more involved with things back home.

 However, the other side of the coin is that keeping in touch too much can actually make you feel that distance more!
-The trick is to not let it get to the stage that you're communicating with people back home more than you are with people at uni.
+The trick is to not let it get to the stage where you're communicating with people back home more than you are with people at uni.

 When you're feeling rubbish it can be tempting to lie on the sofa watching Rom-Coms crying into a massive tub of Ben and Jerry's, but this is likely to make you feel a lot worse.

 Keeping healthy (and fighting off that freshers' flu) will help to keep you feeling much more positive about life – it's all about that positive cycle!

 Check out our list of low cost fitness ideas if you need some inspiration on how to keep fit and happy on a budget.